orn8/tinfoil/README.md

 ## Contributing

-**oragne-shop** would like to get reminded of issues and new shops.
+**oragne-shop** would like to get natified of issues and new shops.

 If you'd like to contribute, please report an issue, or fork the repo and create a PR.